qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 Felgo Live Client
 +++++++++++++++++

 When used locally on your computer, the Felgo Live Server talks to an instance of the Felgo Live Client.
 It is possible to connect more clients to each server.
 For instance, you can run the live client on Android and iOS devices.
-You can download it from `Google Play <https://play.google.com/store/apps/details?id=net.vplay.apps.QMLLive>`_ and `App Store <https://apps.apple.com/us/app/qml-live-scripting-by-felgo/id1157319191>`_ respectively.
+You can download it from `Google Play <https://play.google.com/store/apps/details?id=net.vplay.apps.QMLLive>`_ and `Apple AppStore <https://apps.apple.com/us/app/qml-live-scripting-by-felgo/id1157319191>`_ respectively.

 After you install the application, make sure your device is on the same network as your PC and click on “Connect Desktop”.
 Your mobile device will show you the live view of your app right away.
 When you start changing your code you will see both the Desktop and Mobile versions updated instantaneously.